rnistuk/UBC/README.md

 this repo I will attempt to learn what they have done and create some demos.

 ## Description
-Here are the UBC researchers who I want to learn from:
+Here are some of the UBC people who I want to learn from:
 * [Birger Bergersen](Bergersen/README.md)
 * [Robert Bridson](Bridson/README.md)
 * [Hendrik Block](https://scholar.google.ca/citations?user=kQon5jkAAAAJ&hl=en)